-If you decide to take part in the study a member of the research team will answer any questions you have before asking you to read and sign the consent form.
-You will be asked to take a 24 hour blood pressure test once you have left hospital and are at home.
-The study team will arrange this with you for between 4 and 12 weeks after you have returned home from hospital.
-The research team will pay for your travel to the appointments for your blood pressure monitor fitting and removal.
+If you decide to take part in the study, a member of the research team will answer any questions you have before asking you to read and sign the consent form.
+If you are still in hospital, a member of the research team will take a blood pressure reading from you.
+You will also be asked some questions about your health and medical history that may be relevant to your blood pressure.
+You will be asked to have a 24-hour blood pressure test once you have left hospital and are at home.
+The study team will arrange this with you for between 4 and 26 weeks after you have returned home from hospital.
+The research team will pay for your travel if you need to attend appointments at a clinic for your blood pressure monitor fitting and removal.
+If you are unable to travel, you may be offered a visit where a member of the research will come to your home, workplace or other appropriate location, or, if it is not appropriate to see you in person (e.g. due to COVID-19 restrictions), you may have the monitor delivered to your home and you will be guided through how to put the monitor on by phone or video call.

-Whilst wearing the monitor you can carry out your everyday activities but as the monitor is not waterproof we ask that you don't shower or bathe for this period.
+Whilst wearing the 24-hour blood pressure monitor you can carry out your everyday activities but as the monitor is not waterproof, we ask that you don't shower or bathe for this period.
 The monitor should be switched off whilst driving a car.
 You will be shown how to turn the monitor off and back on.
-The research team will fit the monitor, explain how it is worn and then remove it 24 hours later.
-To be able to calculate your average blood pressure over 24 hours, the monitor needs to have collected enough readings.
+The research team will help you fit the monitor (either in person or by talking you through it), explain how it is worn and then advise you how to remove and return it after the 24-hour recording (this may be at a second appointment or you may be instructed to remove the monitor yourself).
+Before being fitted with the monitor we will check that you have a regular pulse rate.
+If we detect that your pulse rate is irregular, we may not be able to proceed with blood pressure monitoring.
+If this occurs we will write to your GP to let them know what we have found.
+To be able to calculate your average blood pressure over 24 hours, the monitor needs to have collected enough blood pressure recordings.
 If there aren't enough recordings and you are willing, we will ask you to have a further 24 hour period of blood pressure monitoring.
-In the rare event of us not having enough readings on the second occasion, and if your blood pressure was elevated during your time in hospital, we will write to yourself and your GP to ask if you can arrange a consultation together to review your blood pressure in the surgery.
+In the rare event of us not having enough readings on the second occasion, and if your blood pressure was elevated during your time in hospital, we will write to yourself and your GP to ask you to arrange a consultation together to review your blood pressure in the surgery.